lizardperson42/fairy-lights-pcb/README.md

 - DC barrel jack, 5.5mm x 2.0mm (1 unit)
 - Screw terminals, 5mm pitch, 4-pin and/or 3-pin (up to 1 unit of each size)
 - DuPont pin headers, 2.54mm pitch, 1x2 pins and 1x4 pins and 2x4 pins (1 unit each)
-- WS2812B SMD LEDs (4 units)
+- WS2812B SMD LEDs (0 or 4 units)
-- THT resistors (up to 2 units, values TBD)
+- THT resistors (0 or 2 units, values TBD)

 ## Accessories